Language Server Protocol

 Document Synchronization

-The LSP tracks document changes using incremental synchronization mode:
+The LSP tracks document changes using incremental synchronization:

-This ensures the LSP always has the current document state for formatting.
+This ensures the LSP always has the current document state while minimizing data transfer.

 Troubleshooting